Killercodes/py/docs/Learn Python 3.md

 Net payable: 5100.0
 ```

-## Nested IF Statements
+## Nested `if` Statements
 There may be a situation when you want to check for another condition after a condition resolves to true.
-In such a situation, you can use the nested if construct.
+In such a situation, you can use the nested `if` construct.

->In a nested if construct, you can have an if...elif...else construct inside another if...elif...else construct.
+>In a nested `if` construct, you can have an `if...elif...else` construct inside another `if...elif...else `construct.

 **Syntax**